bsorrentino/maven-confluence-plugin/maven-confluence-test/src/site/confluence/issue219/blog.md

 ## Description

-Hello, this is my first article
+Hello, this is my first article in *MARKDOWN*